M66B/FairEmail/FAQ.md

 The most natural thing to do when swiping a list entry left or right is to remove the entry from the list.
 The most natural action in the context of an email app is moving the message out of the folder to another folder.
 You can select the folder to move to in the account settings.
-Other actions, like marking messages read and adding stars to messages are available via multiple selection.
+Other actions, like marking messages read and snoozing messages are available via multiple selection.
+You can long press a message to start multiple selection.

 <br />